Naila (film): Release and reception

-The film released on 29 October 1965 and was a super hit at the box office.
-It had theatrical run of 51 weeks in Karachi cinema with a Golden Jubilee hit.
-The film ran for record three years in Zafar Firdos cinema, a local cinema in Peshawar.
+The film released on 29 October 1965 and was a hit at the box office.
+It had a theatrical run of 51 weeks in Karachi cinema with a Golden Jubilee hit.
+The film ran for a record three years in Firdos cinema, a local cinema in Peshawar.
 Lok Virsa Museum screened the film in 2016 to retain the classical cinema from Rawalpindi, where the film was shot.

-The film was selected among the "Top ten films" of the Pakistani cinema by the critic Aijaz Gul for the book "Asian Film Journeys: Selection from Cinemaya".
+The film was selected among the "Top ten films" of Pakistani cinema by critic Aijaz Gul for the Cinemaya.

-Awards and nominations
+Awards

+At the 1965 Nigar Awards, this film received eight Nigar Awards.